The Condominium Management Regulatory Authority of Ontario (CMRAO) began operations on November 1, 2017.

 Condo Managers (Individuals)

-Condominium Management Providers (firms)
+Condominium Management Providers (companies)

-For more information about the initial licensing fee and the early application incentive, please visit the licensing section of the CMRAO website.
+For more information about the initial licensing fee and the early application incentive, please visit the licensing section of the CMRAO website

 The fees were established by the CMRAO after an extensive public consultation.